 If the child is sick, it is cared for at home.
 Employees have a certain number of days to use for this, depending on their employment contract.
 Statutory health insurance for the calendar years 2021 and 2022 exceptionally stipulates 30 days per child and parent, 60 days for single parents.
 If there are several children, the entitlement increases to a maximum of 65 days or, in the case of single parents, to a maximum of 130 days.

 Eligible are legally insured, working parents who are themselves entitled to sickness benefit, with a legally insured child who has not yet reached the age of 12.
 In the case of children who have a disability, also beyond the age of 12.
 It is also a prerequisite that there is no other person in the household who can look after the child.
 The entitlement exists irrespective of whether the work could in principle also be done at home.
 Sickness benefit is paid for this time.

-If the child is sick, the need for care must be proven to the health insurance fund with a certificate from the attending doctor.
-For this purpose, the "Ärztliche Bescheinigung für den Bezug von Krankengeld bei Erkrankung eines Kindes" (medical certificate for the receipt of sickness benefit in case of illness of a child) is filled in.
+If the child is ill, the need for care must be proven to the health insurance fund with a certificate from the attending doctor.
+For this purpose, the "Ärztliche Bescheinigung für den Bezug von Krankengeld bei Erkrankung eines Kindes" (Medical certificate for the receipt of sickness benefit in case of illness of a child) is filled in.
 The sickness benefit is paid directly by the respective statutory health insurance fund.